-In their original habitats (honey bees are not native to North America), they nested in tree hollows, often very high up off the ground (away from predators).
-Bumble bees (the other social bees, with queens and workers) favor old mouse burrows or other cavities in the ground.
+In their original habitats, honey bees (which are not native to North America) nested in tree hollows, often very high up off the ground (away from predators).
+Bumble bees (which are social bees like honey bees, with queens and workers, but with far smaller colonies) favor old mouse burrows or other such similar cavities in the ground.

-Building “bee hotels”
+Building (or buying) “bee hotels”

 You may have seen mason bee boxes or “bee hotels” sold in stores.
 More attention is being focused on mason bees, because they are excellent orchard pollinators, and farmers see them as a potential fallback pollinator to rented honey bee hives.
 Mason bees (also called orchard bees) like to nest in holes in wood, and seal their nests with mud.
 They will also nest in tubes… all they really need are the right sized nesting tunnels, a close source of food, and a supply of mud (don’t forget to ensure there’s mud for them!)

 Beeware of mass-produced “bee hotels”, which can do much more harm than good, especially in the long run (read more about the horrors of mass-produced bee houses).

 Wood nesting blocks